 Registering your business name (sole proprietorship) or partnership is only one of the steps involved in organizing your business within the Northwest Territories; there are other requirements which you will need to consider.
 It is your responsibility to identify and fulfill the legal requirements for operating your business; however, for your convenience, we provide a list of resources for businesses which you may find useful.

 If you are thinking about incorporating your business, remember that you can always register a business name (sole proprietorship) or partnership, and then incorporate at a later date when it is advantageous to do so.
-Incorporation as a business corporation is often beneficial for larger businesses, as it limits potential losses to the amount invested in the corporation and can confer tax advantages at higher revenue levels, but imposes additional regulatory requirements and makes the business more expensive to operate.
+You may wish to seek professional advice to make the best decisions for your business.

 You can search for business names (sole proprietorships) and partnerships, territorial and extra-territorial corporations, non-profit societies, co-operative associations, and other entities registered in the Northwest Territories online using the Corporate Registries Online System.
 Basic information such as the legal name, status, and type of organization is available free of charge.
 A full entity profile including scanned copies of documents filed by the organization can be accessed for a fee.